TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/AddLanguages.rst

 fallback levels - for example "Modern Chinese" might fall back to "Chinese (Traditional)" which may then fallback to "English".
 All languages can be configured separately, so you can have different fallback chains and behavior for each language.

 .. tip::
     Used to older TYPO3 versions?
-The following TypoScript settings will be set based on `config.yaml` - you don't need to have them in your TypoScript template:
+The following `TypoScript`:pn: settings will be set based on `config.yaml` - you don't need to have them in your `TypoScript`:pn: template:

     * `config.language`
     * `config.locale_all`